There are few development fields more challenging than operating system (OS) development. It is the “great pinnacle of programming.”

 - System programs

-The Kernel
+The kernel

 The kernel is the heart of the operating system.
 It is the first program loaded when the computer starts up.
 It manages computer resources and handles requests from system programs and applications.

-Systems Programs
+Systems programs

 Application programs are not part of the operating system itself.
 Rather, they are the programs used to perform useful work.
 Word processing applications, media players, and browsers like Google Chrome are common examples.
 Application programs are managed and enabled by the kernel and use system programs to access computer peripheral devices and hardware.